 Teaches people to see music

 No need for external lightshows.
-The didactic for the MVS teaches people to visualise complex patterns in music – without the years-long theoretical training previously required.
-A profound, immediate understanding exponentially increases the pleasure derived from listening to music.
+The MVS teaches people to visualise complex patterns in music – without the years-long theoretical training previously required.
+The immediate, quasi-sensory understanding exponentially increases the pleasure derived from listening to music.

 "Impossible" audio engineering